 ADMITTANCE TO THE EXAMINATIONS

-You must be at the test site and ready to check in at the beginning of the admission time indicated on your exam schedule.
-Your prompt arrival will ensure that you have time to check in, be seated, and hear instructions before the testing period begins.
+You must be at the test site and ready to check in at the BEGINNING of the admission time indicated on the exam schedule, because the precautions NABNE is taking to prevent the spread of COVID-19 will take more time than usual.
+This will ensure that you have time to have your temperature taken, check in, be seated, and hear instructions before the testing period is scheduled to begin.
+If your temperature is above 100.4°F (38° C), you will not be allowed to take the examination.
 If you arrive late (after all examinees have been seated and the testing room door is closed), you will not be admitted to take the current or subsequent section of the examination, your results from a section you took earlier in the current administration will be nullified, and you will forfeit all exam fees.
 If you are not allowed admission to any section of the Part II – Core Clinical Science Examination, you will not be admitted to any subsequent Part II – Clinical Elective Examination you are scheduled to take during the current administration.

 You will be admitted into the testing room only if you have been approved to take the examination(s) and have presented a printed copy of your Registration Ticket and one piece of your current photo identification to the proctor.
 The first and last names on your photo identification must exactly match the first and last names on your Registration Ticket.
 Because you are not required to include your middle name on the application, it will not appear on your Registration Ticket.